paulmarcelinbejan/ValidaThor/README.md

 ```

 Let me give you an example of why is useful the config useCompatibleValidathorIfSpecificNotPresent
-Let's say you have a field of type ArrayList, and you haven't registered a ValidathorParametrizedType for that type, but you have registered a ValidathorParametrizedType for a compatible class, like Collection, if useCompatibleValidathorIfSpecificNotPresent is set to true, the CollectionValidathor can be used to validate the ArrayList
+Let's say you have a field of type ArrayList, and you haven't registered a ValidathorParameterizedType for that type, but you have registered a ValidathorParameterizedType for a compatible class, like Collection, if useCompatibleValidathorIfSpecificNotPresent is set to true, the CollectionValidathor can be used to validate the ArrayList

 Is is also possible to configure the two SkipProcessor: